-We consider two sample sizes $\mathcal T\in\{350, 700\}$, and for $t=1,\ldots, \mathcal T$, we first draw the individual costs $(V_{1t},\ldots, V_{20t})$ and the common demand and cost shocks $(U_t, W_t)$ from the distributions specified above, and then use Lemma \ref{lem:strategies} to determine the equilibrium outputs $(Q_{1t},\ldots, Q_{{\mathcal I}t})$ and the market-clearing price $P_t$ that satisfy (\ref{eq:demand}).
-Then, we apply the estimation procedure to this sample.
-We repeat this estimation procedure 500 times and, using the estimates from each round, calculate the simulated bias, standard deviation (SD), and root mean squared error (RMSE), expressed as a fraction of the true parameter value.
+We consider two sample sizes $\mathcal T\in\{350, 700\}$, and for $t=1,\ldots, \mathcal T$, we first draw the individual costs $(V_{1t},\ldots, V_{20t})$ and the common demand and cost shocks $(U_t, W_t)$ from the distributions specified above, and then use Lemma \ref{lem:strategies} and (\ref{eq:demand}) to determine the equilibrium outputs $(Q_{1t},\ldots, Q_{{\mathcal I}t})$ and the market-clearing price $P_t$, respectively.
+Then we apply the estimation procedure to this sample.
+We repeat this procedure 500 times and, using the estimates from each round, in Table \ref{table:mc} we calculate the simulated bias, standard deviation (SD), and root mean squared error (RMSE), expressed as a fraction of the true parameter.

-We present the results in Table \ref{table:mc}.
-As we can see, our estimation performs well.
+As we see, our estimation performs well.
 The average bias is small, and so are the SD and RMSE.
-By comparing the results across the two sample sizes, we see that the estimates become slightly better with a larger sample.
-These results suggest that we can expect our estimates to be relatively good with $\mathcal T=336$.
+Comparing the results across the two sample sizes, we see that the estimates improve with a larger sample, suggesting that our estimates will be good with $\mathcal T=336$.